 The Nutritional Value of Oolong Tea

-The Camellia sinensis tea plant is an evergreen shrub which can reach the height of a tree.
+The Camellia sinensis tea plant is an evergreen shrub that can reach the height of a tree.
 They are generally pruned to bushes of a convenient picking height.
-The bark is slightly gray and rough with serrated leaves which are dark green, elliptical and well formed on a short stalk.
+The bark is slightly gray and rough with serrated leaves, which are dark green, elliptical, and well-formed on a short stalk.
 The light downy bud coverings are highly prized in quality teas.

 The plant seeds are smooth, round, and similar in size to a small nut.
 The buds and the uppermost leaves usually produce the best fragrance and flavor.